BassedWarrior/A01027983_TC2005B/Data Bases/Tareas/Pokemon TCG/README.md

 It has the following attributes:

-- name: the name of the pokemon.
+- name VARCHAR(25): the name of the pokemon.
 Serves as unique identifier.
-- type: the pokemon type, which is important for many game mechanics.
+- type ENUM: the pokemon type, which is important for many game mechanics.
-- weakness: increases damage received from certain pokemon types.
+- weakness ENUM: increases damage received from certain pokemon types.
-- evolution\_phase: determines playability and is important for game mechanics.
+- evolution\_phase ENUM: determines playability and is important for game mechanics.
-- ps: pokemon's resistance to attacks before being knocked out.
+- ps TINYINT UNSIGNED: pokemon's resistance to attacks before being knocked out.

 ### Attack